jhorey/census/README.md

 $ ferry ssh sa-xxyyzz
 ```

+The `sa-xxyyzz` is the unique ID of your Hadoop (or Cassandra) cluster.
+You should have seen that output from the `./make.sh` command.

-Now place the key in `~/.censuskey`.
+After logging into your connector, place the API key in `~/.censuskey`.
 Now you can start downloading some data.
 Here are a sequence of commands to download data and store the data in Hadoop. a

 ```
 $ census download pop Tennessee